julianahubacova/julianahubacova/README.md

 ###

-<p align="left">✨ Creating insights since I discovered the beauty of turning data into stories.<br><br>📚 Currently learning advanced machine learning techniques, AWS tools, and how to make visualizations that pop 🎨<br><br>🎯 Goals: To become a business analyst and data scientist who bridges the gap between data and impactful decisions<br><br>🎲 Fun fact: I’ve completed 10 years of piano 🎹, love running 10Ks 🏃‍♀️, and can swim like a fish 🐠!</p>
+<p align="left">✨ Creating insights since I discovered the beauty of turning data into stories<br><br>📚 Currently learning advanced machine learning techniques, AWS tools, and how to make visualizations that pop 🎨<br><br>🎯 Goals: To become a business analyst and data scientist who bridges the gap between data and impactful decisions<br><br>🎲 Fun fact: I’ve completed 10 years of piano 🎹, love running 10Ks 🏃‍♀️, and can swim like a fish 🐠</p>

 ###